High-risk pregnancy

-A high-risk pregnancy is one where the mother or the fetus has an increased risk of adverse outcomes compared to uncomplicated pregnancies.
-No concrete guidelines currently exist for distinguishing “high-risk” pregnancies from “low-risk” pregnancies, however there are certain studied conditions that have been shown to put the mother or fetus at a higher risk of poor outcomes.
-These conditions can be classified into three main categories: health problems in the mother that occur before she becomes pregnant, health problems in the mother that occur during pregnancy, and certain health conditions with the fetus.
+A high-risk pregnancy is a pregnancy where the gestational carrier or the fetus has an increased risk of adverse outcomes compared to uncomplicated pregnancies.
+No concrete guidelines currently exist for distinguishing "high-risk" pregnancies from "low-risk" pregnancies; however, there are certain studied conditions that have been shown to put the gestational carrier or fetus at a higher risk of poor outcomes.
+These conditions can be classified into three main categories: health problems in the gestational carrier that occur before the pregnancy, health problems in the gestational carrier that occur during pregnancy, and certain health conditions with the fetus.
+There are typically ways to medically manage all of these complications, as well as emotionally manage them with anxiety management and high-risk pregnancy specialists.

-In 2012, the CDC estimated that there were approximately 65,000 pregnancies deemed "high-risk" in the United States.
+In 2012, the CDC estimated that there are approximately 65,000 pregnancies deemed "high-risk" in the United States each year.
+Across the US, 6-8% of women develop a high-risk complication within their pregnancy.
+Globally, there are 20 million high-risk pregnancies each year.